-We’ve all noticed it; the icy cool breezes, the flecks of snow on the lawn, and the need for an extra layer outside.
-So, here are 5 simple ways to winterize your northern Michigan home on a budget While we might not like to admit it, Winter is just around the corner.
-Just as you would prepare your vehicle for the weather, homeowners can prepare their homes to avoid turning into an ice palace when the temperatures drop.
+While we might not like to admit it, Winter is just approaching.
+We’ve all noticed it; the icy cool breezes, the flecks of snow on the lawn, and the need for the side.
+So, here are five simple ways to winterize your northern Michigan home on a budget.
+Extra layer out just as you would prepare your vehicle for the weather, homeowners can prepare their homes to avoid turning into an ice palace when the temperatures drop.

-Winterizing your home doesn’t have to be expensive, and each small improvement can save you money and time in the long run.
+Winterizing your home doesn’t have to be expensive; each slight improvement can save you money and time in the long run.

 Here’s how you can get your Northern Michigan home in tip-top condition this Winter:

-It’s something incredibly simple but it can make a considerable difference.
+It’s something straightforward, but it can make a considerable difference.
 In addition, setting your fan to rotate clockwise will help redistribute the warm air near the ceiling back down to the main living space, making full use of the existing heat in your home.
-However, this small difference can save up to 15% on your home heating costs –for free.
+However, this slight difference can save up to 15% on your home heating costs –for free.

 Weatherstripping and caulking will need to be replaced over time.
 In addition, check for drafts by running your hand around window and door frames.
-In fact, even a small draft lets cool air in and warm air out, saving you money on your heating bill.
+Even a slight breeze lets cool air in and warm air out, saving you money on your heating bill.

 Annual furnace or heat pump maintenance ensures maximum efficiency.
-Check the filters yourself once a season.
+Could you check the filters yourself once a season?
 Even a clean filter can accumulate enough dust and particles in its fibers to obstruct airflow.
 Maintaining a clean filter protects your heating appliances and lowers your monthly heating bill.

-So, why keep your house warm when no one is home for a period of time each day?
+So, why keep your house warm when no one is home for some time each day?
 A programmable thermostat will keep your home at a comfortable temperature while you are away or sleeping.
 High-tech thermostats like Nest and Eco-Bee include movement sensors to detect when you’re away and mobile apps to control your home’s climate.

 Winter may be the best time to buy one of these!
 Our list of 5 cheap ways to winterize your northern Michigan home includes a thermostat.

-There are many small and large ways to increase your home’s value, but basic maintenance is critical to protecting your investment.
-If you’re looking to buy a home in Northern Michigan this winter, contact the experts at BrookWalsh.com and Northern Michigan Escapes.
+Many small and large ways exist to increase your home’s value, but essential maintenance is critical to protecting your investment.
+If you want to buy a home in Northern Michigan this winter, contact the experts at BrookWalsh.com and Northern Michigan Escapes.

-BrookWalsh.com’s cutting-edge search tools combine leading-edge technology with local curation to narrow down your search to a certain lifestyle.
-BrookWalsh.com has the perfect golf course property, beach cottage, or estate for you.
+BrookWalsh.com’s cutting-edge search tools combine leading-edge technology with local curation to narrow your search to a particular lifestyle.
+BrookWalsh.com has the perfect golf course property, beach cottage, or estate.
 Prepare to find and buy your dream home with Brook Walsh by selecting your preferred lifestyle from the list below.
 Click here to search the Northern Michigan Multi-Listing Service and search by Lifestyle.